peterot/homebridge-hue-power-sensor/README.md

 ]
 ```

+## Developing

+When developing this plugin it can be loaded into Homebridge by executing the following command:

+`./bin/homebridge -D -I -P ./homebridge-hue-power-sensor/`

+If you need to clear out previously registered accessories.
+Simply stop Homebridge, delete the contents of you local `~.homebridge/accessories/cachedAccessories` file, then start Homebridge again as above.

 ## Issues
 If you have any issues with the extension, please let me know via the GitHub [issues section](https://github.com/peterot/homebridge-hue-power-sensor/issues).
 Provide as much information as possible, including the system log, so I can try to reproduce the problem.
 Turn Homebridge debugging on before posting your system log.
 Make sure you don't post any private information like API keys or secret keys.